-From its foundation, St. Anthony has been providing quality Catholic teaching to the people of the Zuni Pueblo.
-A Parish and School were both established with the philosophy that “Catholic Faith and Education is the key for Native American youth to break the cycle of unemployment and poverty”.
+The St. Anthony’s Catholic Parish and School is built upon the philosophy that the Catholic Faith and a receiving a good education is key for Native American youth to help break the cycle of unemployment and poverty.

 Founded in 1629, the “Old Mission” was dedicated to Our Lady of Guadalupe.
 Established at Halona in the center of what is now the Zuni Pueblo, St. Anthony’s Catholic Mission provides quality Catholic teaching and education to the people of the Zuni Pueblo.